AoLab/Lamp/README.md

 ![Lamp Project Architecture](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Architecture.jpg)

 ## How we did this awesome project :D
-1. main.c contains source code for simple turn on and off of the lamp.
+1. [main.c](Lamp-RPi/src/main.c) contains source code for simple turn on and off of the lamp.
-2. Using KAA for turning the light on
+2. Using KAA notification for turning the light on
   1. Created lamp application in the KAA server.
   2. Created **mandatory** notification topic for our lamp.
   3. Registered our notification topic in the endpoint groups.